dlab-berkeley/Python-Text-Analysis/README.md

    between a bag-of-words representation and word embeddings.
 You will be introduced to calculating cosine similarity between words, and learn how word embeddings can suffer from biases.

+The materials for this workshop series are designed to build on each other.
+Part 2 assumes familiarity with the content from Part 1, and Part 3 similarly requires understanding of both preceding parts.

 ## Installation Instructions